nimroddanielmaayan/node-farm/notes.md

 - The first file that is sent from the server to the client is the index.html file.
 The browser then parses the HTML file, and if it finds any links to other files, it sends additional requests to the server for those files.
 This continues until all the files are sent

 - In the dev tools "network" tab, we can see all the requests that were sent to the server, and also see who initiated the request

+### Node.js - Behind the Scenes

+- The heart of node.js is the event loop.
+But heavy tasks that might block the main thread (like file system actions, compresion etc.) are automatically offloaded to the thread pool, which by default has 4 threads but can be set to a maximum of 128

+- Node is based on "event driven architecture".
+This means that everything that happens in node is a response to an event, that usually triggers a callback function

+- The event loop works in "ticks" or loops.
+There's a detailed explanation about how a loop happens, in Jonas's slides

+- One of the most important things to keep in mind when working with node is that we should never block or slow down the event loop